-In a fast-paced, multifaceted media world, people with the ability to write, design and harness new technologies are in high demand.
-At Hertfordshire, we’ll develop your critical awareness of the media, sharpen your practical skills and get your career off to a flying start.
+In today’s fast-paced media world, people with the ability to write, design and harness new technologies are in high demand.

 There are just under one million people employed in the UK media industry, according to the UK Commission for Employment and Skills (UKCES).
 Opportunities for employment can be found in:

 In contrast the publishing industry is smaller, with 148,000 people employed in the UK.
 There are a number of areas you can enter including:

 You’ll work in supervised teams on projects and assignments based on real-world scenarios.
 This could be creating a video or web-based media campaign, devising print and online advertising, or taking part in simulations pitching ideas to clients.
 Our interactive seminars will help you find your feet in the academic environment, and establish ways of working confidently, creatively and collaboratively.

 You can network through our Media Matters guest lecture series featuring industry professionals such as Terry Mansfield CBE, top executive from Hearst Corporation, publishers of magazines and websites including Cosmopolitan, Digital Spy and Men’s Health.
 Other speakers include journalist Georgina Lawton, of Gal-dem, the online and print magazine written by women and non-binary people of colour.

 Our Media students also get involved in University-wide activities that will complement your studies.
 The University’s Crush Radio is the longest-running university radio station in the country, while Trident Media is UH’s video and print media outlet, run by the Students’ Union.